 Time: 10:00am-4:00pm

 Daitoku-ji Temple is actually a collection of subtemples, a walled-in world of miniature Zen paradises.
 The eponymous Daitoku-ji itself is very fine and is open all year round.
-But, if you’re here in the first 10 days of May, the make tracks for the Daitoku-ji complex because this is your chance to see what is perhaps the most spectacular subtemple there: Obai-in (sometimes written as Oubai-in in English).
+However, if you’re here in April or the first half of May, make tracks for the Daitoku-ji complex because this is your chance to see what is perhaps the most spectacular subtemple there: Obai-in (sometimes written as Oubai-in in English).
 It’s only opened briefly in the spring and fall each year.
 It’s a collection of fine halls, superb karesansui (Zen gardens) and beautiful vistas from each room and window.
 Don’t miss it.
-See also our detailed Exploring Daitoku-ji article which guides you around the highlights of the complex.
+See also Michael Lambe’s detailed Exploring Daitoku-ji article which guides you around the highlights of the complex.

 Event: Spring Special Opening